-This bill amends the Michigan Liquor Control Code of 1998 by adding a new section, Sec.
-910. The new provision stipulates that when the commission is making decisions regarding the approval, denial, or suspension of a liquor license, it will not take into account any violations that occurred more than three years prior, unless those violations resulted in the revocation of a license.
+The bill amends the Michigan liquor control code of 1998 by adding a new section, Sec.
+910. This section stipulates that when the commission is making decisions regarding the approval, denial, or suspension of a liquor license, it will not take into account any violations that occurred more than three years prior, unless those violations led to the revocation of a license.

 Statutes affected: